 - All College costs, including tuition, fees, and room and board, are assessed per semester and payable two weeks prior to the start of each semester.

-- After receiving notification from STLCOP of acceptance for admission, first-year and transfer students have 10 days in which to remit a $300 deposit, which holds their place in the incoming class.
+- After receiving notification from STLCOP of acceptance for admission, first-year and transfer students have 10 days in which to remit their admissions deposit (Regular Decision applicants only), which holds their place in the incoming class.
 This deposit is refundable if the applicant notifies the Admissions Office in writing before May 1 that he or she will not be attending classes during the fall semester.

 - Students with outstanding balances will not be allowed to register for subsequent semesters.
 Payment of all College fees and obligations is a requirement for graduation.
 If fees or obligations to the College remain unpaid after the student graduates or leaves school, the College reserves the right to withhold applications for state board examinations and certified copies of student transcripts.

 Deferred Payment Plan: A Flexible Budget Option

 STLCOP offers a deferred payment plan, which allows students to pay for their per-semester costs via four monthly payments.
 Twenty-five percent of the total tuition, fees, and housing costs for the semester is due two weeks prior to the start of the semester.
 The remaining 75 percent is paid in three installments due Sept.
 15, Oct.
 15, and Nov.
 15 for the fall semester and Feb.
 15, March 15, and April 15 for the spring semester.

 It is the student’s responsibility to make sure payments are remitted on time.
 If a payment is not made, a finance charge of one percent per month for the unpaid balance will be assessed, with a minimum charge of $15.